-Ordering information for the parts fully covered by this specification document is provided in Section 1.11.1, "Part Numbers Fully Addressed by This Document."
+Ordering information for the parts fully covered by this specification document is provided in Section 11.1, "Part Numbers Fully Addressed by This Document."
 Note that the individual part numbers correspond to a maximum processor core frequency.
-For available frequencies, contact your local Motorola sales office.
+For available frequencies, contact your local Freescale sales office.
 In addition to the processor frequency, the part numbering scheme also includes an application modifier which may specify special application conditions.
 Each part number also contains a revision level code which refers to the die mask revision number.
-Section 1.11.2, "Part Numbers Not Fully Addressed by This Document," lists the part numbers which do not fully conform to the specifications of this document.
-These special part numbers require an additional document called a part number specification.
+Section 11.2, "Part Numbers Not Fully Addressed by This Document," lists the part numbers which do not fully conform to the specifications of this document.
+These special part numbers require an additional document called a referred to as a hardware specification addendum.

-1.11.1 Part Numbers Fully Addressed by This Document
+11.1 Part Numbers Fully Addressed by This Document